 - They Are Risk Takers: Ambitious people are willing to take a leap into territory that terrifies others.
 Even though these people feel the same emotions of fear and anxiety average Joe’s do around action…these feelings compel and fuel the ambitious person.
 Ambitious individuals act with purpose, but allow themselves the freedom to explore, adapt, discover, reinvent, and experiment.

 - They Have Openness To Experience [Novelty Seeking]: According to Psychology Today, “General intelligence evolved as a domain-specific adaptation to deal with and solve evolutionarily novel problems, so it makes perfect sense that more intelligent individuals, who are better able to solve such problems, are more open to novel entities and concepts that might potentially lead to the solution of such problems.”
 Novelty-seeking is a positive trait that keeps you healthy and happy and fosters personality growth as we age.
 Novelty-seeking means you embrace adventurousness and curiosity with persistence.
 The benefit then becomes that you get the kind of creativity that supports your purpose and wider-reaching objectives.

-- They Have A Biased Towards Action: The average person spends the most time working on building their skill set/competencies and researching solutions or possibilities.
+- They Have A Bias Towards Action: The average person spends the most time working on building their skill set/competencies and researching solutions or possibilities.
 While it’s beneficial to shape and execute a strategy for the vision or objective you want to achieve, ambitious people put the most emphasis on pulling the proverbial trigger.
 If your execution is terrible, nothing else matters.